 The Hamilton Farmers’ Market has long been a favourite local destination.
-But with a quickly developing ‘lunch hall’ scene and innovative new vendors, it’s fast becoming a must-see attraction for visitors as well.
-Here are all the reasons why you have to visit Hamilton Farmer’s Market:
+But with a quickly developing ‘food hall’ and innovative new vendors, it’s fast becoming a must-see attraction for visitors too.
+Here’s why.

-A newer icon, in the form of a public art piece has recently been installed outside the market.
+A newer icon, in the form of a public art piece, has recently been installed outside of the market.
 “Raising the Barn” by Aluminum Quilting Society coordinated by artist David Hind.
-The piece is inspired by the concept of raising a barn – the process that brings together neighbours, families, friends and even strangers in a sense of community.
+It’s inspired by the concept of raising a barn – the process that brings together neighbours, families, friends and even strangers in a sense of community.

 NEW 2018 FOOD STALLS